French ship Tonnerre (L9014): Construction and career

 Tonnerre was laid down in two parts.
-On 26 August 2003, the aft part was laid down by Arsenal de Brest at Brest and the bow part was laid down 5 May 2004 by Chantiers de Saint-Nazaire at Saint-Nazaire.
+On 26 August 2003, the aft section was laid down by Arsenal de Brest at Brest and the bow section was laid down 5 May 2004 by Chantiers de Saint-Nazaire at Saint-Nazaire.
 The vessel was launched on 26 July 2005 and began active service in December 2006.

 Tonnerre's maiden voyage occurred between 10 April and 24 July 2007.
 During this voyage, Tonnerre was involved in Opération Licorne, the French co-deploying complement to the United Nations Operation in Côte d'Ivoire following the Ivorian Civil War.
 Gazelle and Cougar helicopters of the French Air Force operated from the ship beginning on 9 July.

 At the start of 2008, Tonnerre was involved in the Corymbe 92 mission (see Standing French Navy Deployments), a humanitarian mission in the Gulf of Guinea.
 During this deployment, Tonnerre acted on tip-offs from the European Maritime Analysis Operation Centre – Narcotics, and intercepted 5.7 t of smuggled cocaine: 2.5 t from a fishing vessel 520 km from Monrovia on 29 January, and 3.2 t from a cargo ship 300 km off Conakry.

 In May 2011, the French Military deployed Tiger and Gazelle helicopters on the ship to augment forces engaged in Opération Harmattan and later Operation Unified Protector during the Libyan Civil War. along with allied ships such as the British helicopter carrier HMS Ocean which also provided its own attack helicopters.